Spoon Fishing For Trout: Guide Tactics For More Trout

 My recommended method for fishing a river and covering all parts of the water column involves starting with the first cast near the surface and gradually getting deeper with each consecutive cast until I hot fish or hit bottom.

-Often, I find that the most productive bites occur on the third or subsequent casts, which gives me a better understanding of the fish’s depth preferences.
-By adjusting the depth and gradually presenting the spoon lower and lower each time and in front of the trout with each cast, you can maximize your chances of enticing a strike from trout at all levels of the water column.
+By adjusting the depth and gradually presenting the spoon lower and lower each time and in front of the trout with each cast, I can maximize my chances of enticing a strike from trout at all levels of the water column.

 It’s important to note that achieving the correct depth and covering the water effectively requires patience and observation.